 There are several different types of glaucoma so make sure you understand what type you have.
 Find a glaucoma specialist you trust and do your own research on the disease so you understand what your glaucoma treatment options are.
 Several new tools have recently emerged from ophthalmology research laboratories to become part of the state-of-the-art tests and treatment that top glaucoma specialists provide.

-Glaucoma will not improve on its own and if you ignore it hoping it will go away, you risk permanent blindness.
+Glaucoma will not improve on its own, and, in fact, it can often slowly progress.
+If you ignore it hoping it will go away, you risk permanent blindness.
 Communicate any concerns you have to your doctor and make sure you understand your glaucoma treatment plan.
 And it is important to always take your medications and follow through on doctors’ appointments.

 Don’t be afraid to let your friends and family know what is going on.
 They can provide emotional support and may even offer to help drive you to appointments.

-Of course, you want to preserve your eyesight, but it is still important to take care of your overall health.
+Of course, you want to preserve your eyesight and manage your glaucoma, but it is still important to take care of your overall health.
 Make sure to get regular exercise and maintain a healthy diet.
 And of course, continue seeing your ophthalmologist for regular checkups.

 If you are concerned that you may be experiencing glaucoma, don’t wait!
 Glaucoma is treatable, but an early diagnosis is key.
 It is extremely important to treat and manage glaucoma to avoid irreversible vision loss.
-If you would like to see our glaucoma specialists and learn how to manage glaucoma, request an appointment with Washington Eye Physicians in Washington, DC!
+If you would like to see our glaucoma specialists and learn how to manage glaucoma, request an appointment with Washington Eye Physicians.